The following information is for educational purposes only.

 Now that you have your stool, you need to collect or buy herbs.
 Make sure they are organic!
 Always collect herbs with prayer and gratitude as ATMAT practitioner Tricia Weber is doing here.

-Here is a short list of herbs that you could use:
+Here is a short list of herbs:

 Basil-antibacterial, spiritual cleansing

 Red Clover-promotes healing (skin)

 Yarrow- encourages menstruation